PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ## Updating the Chat Log

-The next step is to print these messages to the chat-log.
+The next step is to print these messages to the chat-log:

 * We're going to create a method for this called ‘UpdateChatLog’.
-This method is going to take the name of the sender, the body of the message and the date.
+This method is going to take the name of the sender, the body of the message, and the date.
 It will create a formatted string from this data so that the sender-name and body can be highlighted, and it will add this string to the queue.
 * We’ll check the length of the queue so that new messages are added and old ones removed.
 * Finally, we'll print all of these messages to the *chatLogOutput* text-field.

 ```

 /// <summary>
-    /// This method will update the current users chat log and print the new log to the screen.
+    /// This method will update the current user's chat log and print the new log to the screen.
     /// </summary>
     /// <param name="_sender">The name (display-name) of the sender</param>
     /// <param name="_message">the body of the message</param>
     /// <param name="_date">the date of the message</param>
     private void UpdateChatLog(string _sender, string _message, string _date){
-        // In this example the message we want to display is formatted so that we can distinguish each part of the message when //
+        // In this example, the message we want to display is formatted so that we can distinguish each part of the message when //
         // it is displayed, all the information is clearly visible //
         chatLog.Enqueue("<b>"+_sender+"</b>\n<color=black>"+_message+"</color>"+"\n<i>"+_date+"</i>");
-        if (chatLog.Count > elementsInChatLog){ // if we have exceeded the amount of messages in the log then remove the top message
+        if (chatLog.Count > elementsInChatLog){ // if we have exceeded the amount of messages in the log, then remove the top message
             chatLog.Dequeue ();
         }
-        chatLogOutput.text = string.Empty; // we need to clear the log otherwise we always get the same messages repeating
+        chatLogOutput.text = string.Empty; // we need to clear the log, otherwise we always get the same messages repeating
         foreach(string logEntry in chatLog.ToArray()){ // go through each chat item and add the entry to the output log
             chatLogOutput.text += logEntry+"\n";
         }